+Hi, I’m Graham.
 I was born in Liverpool, England at the end of the 1970s.
-As far back as I can remember I’ve always loved to travel.
-As a boy I’d be dragged around Europe on increasingly eccentric camping trips, trips that culminated in me helping (in my own little eleven-year-old way) to knock down the Berlin Wall.
+As far back as I can remember, I’ve always loved to travel.
+As a boy I’d be dragged around Europe on increasingly eccentric camping trips, trips that culminated in me helping (in my own little way) to knock down the Berlin Wall.

-After gaining 4 A-Levels from the prestigious Liverpool Blue Coat School, I attended Manchester University where I emerged blinking and disorientated into the new millennium with a 2:1 in Politics and Modern History.
+After gaining 4 A-Levels from the prestigious Liverpool Blue Coat School, I attended Manchester University from whence I emerged blinking and disorientated into the new millennium with a 2:1 in Politics and Modern History.

 From 2002 to 2008 I was heavily involved in the Liverpool music scene, shooting or producing content for dozens of bands from Arctic Monkeys to the Zutons.
 I also developed several feature-length scripts with the support of the UK Film Council.

 But I had other, even more ambitious, plans in the making.

 In the summer of 2008, my life-long dream — The Odyssey Expedition — was given the thumbs up by Lonely Planet, and on January 1st 2009 I officially began the adventure that would change not only my life, but the world of travel forever.